The Ultimate Journey – Learn Shanghainese at LTL

 They might respond ‘ji gak’ (jǐ gè 几个) asking you how many.
 Then you can say ‘liang gak ji di’ meaning how much is two.

 You might have noticed instead of qián 钱 there is a different word for money.
-When talking about physical money or paying someone, the words ‘coh pioh’ is used.
+Use the words “coh pioh” when talking about physical money or paying someone.

 For example, ‘ngu fu coh pioh la’ means I have payed the money already.
-When asking how much money, instead of saying ‘ji coh pioh’, ‘ji di’ is always used instead.
+When asking how much money, ‘ji di’ is always used instead of ‘ji coh pioh’.

 So back at the family mart, the staff has answered that two bottles of water is ‘ng kueh’ meaning five kuài 块 or five RMB. ‘kueh’ and ‘gok’ is used same as kuài (yuan) and jiǎo (equivalent of cents) in Mandarin.